DylanMorris483/win_batch_EasyMaldi/README.md

 EasyMaldiArchive comprises of five batch-scripts (A_archive_maldispectra.bat, B_backup_to_localdrive.bat, C_create_key.bat, D_order_spectra.bat, and E_check_input.bat) which are stored in the EasyMaldi application directory.
 Manual initialisation steps are required for setting up EasyMaldiArchive.
 First, create a spectra-archive-directory which may be initialised on any network drive which has sufficient storage space (approximately 315 MB/1000 Spectra) and is connected to the MTCC.
 Within this archive, create a subdirectory 'log_files' in which a text file named 'log_your_MTCC_indentifier' must be initialised.
 This text file serves as a log file and is initialised by writing the date of first Maldi measurements to the file (use format 20120101 for 1.
 January 2012 and end with a whitespace).
 In the archive directory, also create a “data” directory and indicate its path in the definition section of “A_archive_maldispectra”.
-Additional required script modifications include the path to the MTCC data directory (line xy), the path to the jq json parser (line xy), defining a MTCC-identifier (line xy) and indicating an appropriate high-speed drive (ideally C:\) with sufficient space (approximately 315 MB/1000 Spectra) for transitory data storage.
+Additional required script modifications include the path to the MTCC data directory, the path to the jq json parser, defining a MTCC-identifier and indicating an appropriate high-speed drive (ideally C:\) with sufficient space (approximately 315 MB/1000 Spectra) for transitory data storage.

 #### Send Data to Archive:
 Transferring spectral data from the MTCC to the archive is initiated by calling 'A_archive_maldispectra.bat' along the date of yesterday as an argument (use format for 1.
 January 2012).
 Example command (When executed on December 30th, 2023: